azozing/student-grade-prediction/Prediction_Assignment_Writeup.md

 - The regression model showed reasonable accuracy but could be improved with feature engineering.

 ## 6. Repository
-You can find the dataset and code in this GitHub repository: [Your GitHub Link Here].
+You can find the dataset and code in this GitHub repository [https://github.com/azozing/student-grade-prediction](https://github.com/azozing/student-grade-prediction).